SylphAI-Inc/AdalFlow/docs/source/tutorials/prompt.rst

 `LightRAG` seeks to maximize developers' control over the prompt.
 Thus, in most cases, we help developers gather different sections and form them into one prompt.
-This prompt will then be send to the LLM as a single message.
+This prompt will then be sent to the LLM as a single message.
 The default role of the message we use is `system`.
 Though it is not a special token, we use ``<SYS></SYS>`` to represent the system message in the prompt, which works quite well.